Deezer231/LLM-podcast-generator-mp4/README.md

 - **Passwords are securely hashed with bcrypt before storing in MySQL.**
 - **AI-generated podcasts may contain false information or hallucinated details.
 Always fact-check important content.**

-Side Note - GPT4ALL Falcon kinda sucks and hallucinated like crazy but itsd freeee soooooo ??????????????
+Side Note - GPT4ALL Falcon kinda sucks and hallucinated like crazy but its freeee soooooo ??????????????